-There are several channels for buying a mortgage including mortgage brokers, direct from lenders (often through their in-house mortgage specialists) as well as credit unions and private lenders.
+There are ways in which homebuyers can obtain a mortgage.
+They include using mortgage brokers, direct from lenders (often through their in-house mortgage specialists) as well as credit unions and private lenders.
 It is important to know about the advantages and disadvantages of each to ensure that you’re getting the best mortgage product for your needs.
-While in the past, buying mortgages would typically be acquired through a direct lender, today the other channels play an increasingly important role.

-Mortgage brokers are independent licenced professionals who work either for large brokerages or on their own to sell mortgage products on behalf of lenders.
+Mortgage brokers are licenced professionals who work either for large brokerages or on their own to sell mortgage products.
 Brokers work with a variety of lenders and therefore can do the shopping around on behalf of the customer.
-Brokers provide their service free of charge to the customer and are compensated by the lenders whose products they sell.
-Brokers have a 30% share of the market.
+Brokers provide their service free of charge to the customer and are compensated by the lender whose product they end up selling.

-Direct lenders are companies that sell their mortgages directly to consumers (usually through branches).
+Some lenders cut out the middleman (mortgage brokers) and sell their mortgages directly to consumers (usually through branches or mobile mortgage specialists).
 Certain lenders also make their mortgages available through other channels (i.e. brokers).
-Direct lending represents the largest channel with a 45%1 market share.
-The big banks are the most popular direct lenders.
+The Big Six banks are generally the most popular direct lenders.
 Credit unions and trust companies can also be lenders.
-The top 10 lenders are listed below:
+Example of Canadian mortgage lenders include:

 Mobile mortgage specialists, an increasingly growing channel, accounts for 25% market share.
 Mobile Mortgage Specialists sell the products of the bank they work for but unlike bank sales staff, they focus entirely on mortgages.
 They are also fully commissioned employees and also may operate their own businesses.
 A mobile Mortgage Specialist is essentially a hybrid of a broker and a branch salesperson working for a direct lender.

-Private individual lenders focus on niche markets (i.e. bad credit customers) and make up a very small percentage of the overall market.
+Private lenders tend to focus on niche markets (i.e. bad credit customers) and make up a very small percentage of the overall market.
 A private lender can be an individual, a group of individuals or a business.
-Someone would normally use a private lender when they cannot obtain a mortgage with one of the other channels.
+Private lenders are often a lender of last resort for those who cannot obtain a mortgage through one of the other channels.
 Private lenders normally charge much higher rates to compensate for the higher risk of the individuals they lend to.
 For this reason, private lenders are typically used as a short-term funding solution, until such time that the borrower can rebuild their credit and secure a more competitive mortgage through traditional channels.